ai4life-opencalls/oc_1_project_66/README.md

 ![Untitled](ims/Untitled%202.png)

 Figure 3: Examples of perinuclear masks around each nucleus, excluding overlapping nuclei.
+The values near each nucleus represent the measured mean kif intensity of that region, measured in the kif channel.

 ## Instructions to run the pipeline